rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 **Discuss on Slack**

-* <a href="https://slack.com/app_redirect?team=T024VU91V&channel=C016PQ0G4HY" target="_blank">@lightning/ui support channel</a>
+* <a href="https://slack.com/app_redirect?team=T024VU91V&channel=C016PQ0G4HY" target="_blank">@lightning/ui version 4 (without theming) support channel</a>

+* <a href="https://cim.slack.com/archives/C030K2PPQAY"> @lightning/ui version 5 with theming support channel </a>

 * <a href="https://slack.com/app_redirect?team=T024VU91V&channel=CLGQ2MFU4" target="_blank">General Lightning support channel</a>

 ## How Can I Contribute?

 ### Reporting Bugs

 This section guides you through submitting a bug report for `@lightning/ui`.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](../.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+When you are creating a bug report please check the version of LUI that you are using.
+In the bug report include as many details as possible.
+Then post it to the appropriate slack channel.
+If you are on version 4 post it to the [lightning-ui-support-4-0](https://cim.slack.com/archives/C016PQ0G4HY) channel otherwise if you are on version 5 post it to the [lightning-ui-support-5-0-theming](https://cim.slack.com/archives/C030K2PPQAY) channel.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the template](../.github/ISSUE_TEMPLATE/bug_report.md).
+Bugs are tracked on Slack specifically in the lightning ui support channel.

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for `@lightning/ui`, including new components, completely new features, and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](../.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion